rywal/Database-Management-System/AppDesign.md

   * The main menu should start by asking which user access level should be used
     * Save this user access level until it is changed(via a text command)
   * Main menu should output available functions based on _User Access Level_
+* **Database**
+  * A single instance of a database will be instantiated with name "rbdms"
+  * All functions will perform database operations by calling "rdbms" and then the needed function name
+    * For example: To insert a tuple you should use rdbs.get_relation("relation_name").insert_tuple(values);